 I tend to be interactive in therapy and incorporate Acceptance and Commitment Therapy, Emotion-Focused Therapy, and Cognitive Behavioral Therapy.
 I typically start by building a relationship with my clients, which can include things like learning about their background and sharing a laugh.
 Then, I explore the strengths and skills that my clients already have in order to put these to good use.
 In addition, I explore a client’s values, as well as emotions connected to those values.
 Although emotions can be difficult to verbalize and experience, they can help clarify what’s important to us as well as provide direction.
 Acceptance of difficult emotions typically leads to a life with less turmoil.
 Hence, I tend to help clients sit with difficult emotions and learn that sadness, grief, and anxiety are at times just as important as happiness, excitement, and joy.

 Many of us have a difficult time showing our “true selves,” be it for a fear of discrimination or a fear of not being accepted.
 I would like my clients to leave sessions with the confidence to be genuine to themselves, the courage to try out new things (when safe to do so), and the knowledge that, no matter the outcome, there is value in what they will learn from their experiences.

-Orientation: Acceptance and Commitment Therapy, Emotion-Focused Therapy, Cognitive Behavioral Therapy, and Dialectical Behavior Therapy
+Orientation: Acceptance and Commitment Therapy, Emotion-Focused Therapy, and Cognitive Behavioral Therapy

 Modalities: Individuals, Couples, Groups